WycliffeAssociates/read.bibletranslationtools.org-v2/README.md

 ### Playwright

-This is the folder that serves as the browser shell for any component testing (note )
+This is the folder that serves as the browser shell for any component testing

 ### Public